ppy/osu-wiki/wiki/Tournaments/TSC/1/en.md

 - Each team has 1 bans per match.
 Banned maps are effectively removed from the mappool for the duration of the match and are not allowed to be picked.
 A team is allowed to ban 1 maps from the same mod pool.
 - Teams have 3 minutes to select a map; if they fail to choose in the allotted time, the map choice will pass to the other team.
 This will have no effect on the order of picks afterward.
 - There is no restriction on map selection order; teams may select any available map at any time regardless of mod.
-- On FreeMod picks, at least two players from each team must use Hidden, HardRock, or both.
+- On FreeMod picks, at least two players from each team must use Hidden, Hard Rock, or both.
-- Hidden and HardRock are allowed, but not required, on Tiebreakers.
+- Hidden and Hard Rock are allowed, but not required, on Tiebreakers.
 - Only one of each seed is allowed to play in the lobby at any given time, so the team can only have 1 A seed, 1 B seed, and 1 C seed.
 - Once the map choice is locked in, players will have 3 minutes to ready up.
 The referee will start the match when all players are ready.
 If the 3 minute timer ends, the referee will force an `!mp start 15` command, and the match will start with whoever is in the lobby.
 - The winner of a map is determined by which team ends with a higher score.